cefet-rj-dal/daltoolboxdp/examples/classification/skcla_mlp.md

 ## Multi-Layer Perceptron (MLP) Classifier

+A Multi-Layer Perceptron is a feed-forward neural network with one or more hidden layers.
+Neurons apply an affine transformation followed by a nonlinearity.
+The network is trained to minimize a loss via backpropagation and gradient-based optimization, enabling nonlinear decision boundaries.

 This example uses MLP (scikit-learn via reticulate) to classify the Iris dataset.
 Workflow: split train/test, train, predict, and evaluate.

 Prerequisites